Grade 10 founding pupil Abby sometimes jokingly calls Mr Curd a ‘robot’:

 ▲Mr. Curd and Abby in a mentoring session

 “For me, I valued making a difference when I was at university.
 I aimed to find a career in which I could make a positive impact on the world.
 Although I did not quite have the skills to say, solve the world’s climate crisis, through teaching I can support and motivate others.
-Perhaps I can inspire a Huili pupil that does possess those skills.”
+Perhaps I can inspire a Hiba pupil that does possess those skills.”

 Developing people

-Mr Curd has been a teacher at Huili for five years, serving as a social studies teacher, Housemaster, Head of Wellbeing, and now Assistant Head of Secondary.
+Mr Curd has been a teacher at Hiba for five years, serving as a social studies teacher, Housemaster, Head of Wellbeing, and now Assistant Head of Secondary.
 Although he has taken on more leadership responsibilities, he always comes back to his values — having a positive impact on others.

 “I believe my experience as a housemaster has made me a better overall leader.
 I was in charge of the wellbeing and growth of the pupils in my House.
 However, the skills I gained through this role were transferrable and enabled me to lead staff more effectively.
 I developed mentoring and coaching skills while supporting my pupils and have used similar strategies when helping to develop our teachers."